 In academics as much as in creativity, a competitive spirit will hamper the end result while also stunting the soul.
 Just as a student’s goal should be to comprehend their lessons and score the maximum marks that can be scored without an unhealthy desire to get ahead of everyone else, every writer should know that all writers walk their own individual paths, at their own pace.
 The world needs all the good books that it can get, and there is always a way for any writer to self-actualise themselves in whatever way they wish to, without having to compare themselves with others and running imaginary races.
 As a teacher once mentioned in a theatre workshop, competition vanishes in the face of excellence.

 I was in the queue at the lunch buffet when the waitress pointed us to the plates placed most inconveniently in the middle.
 As everyone moved there, the curly haired American lady behind me shoved past casually breaking the queue.
-She was followed closely by her friend who had been behind her, a pleasantly plump German woman with wavy hair and merry eyes who aggressively cut ahead of me in the queue to grab a plate, in an almost reptilian reflex action.
-I debated quietly whether to point out that they were breaking the queue, and then did what the head Professor would have done – ignored it.
-Even though it made the difference of a fraction of a second, the incivility was rather irking and out of place in the setting.
+She was followed closely by her friend who had been behind her, a fat German woman L with a perpetually smug smile plastered on her face who aggressively cut ahead of me to grab a plate, in a reptilian reflex action.
+I debated quietly whether to point out that they were breaking the queue, and then considered stepping ahead myself saying with a smile that I had been waiting in the queue.
+Even though it made the difference of a fraction of a second, the incivility was irking and out of place in the setting.
+However, to react to people who act on their reptilian instincts would be to lower oneself to their level.
+Besides each time a person acts from the reptilian instinct, it takes away part of their creativity.
+Indeed, it is not surprising that both of these rude women are mediocre writers.
+I finally did what the very English head Professor with immaculate manners would have done – ignored them.
 And then it struck me that I had never ever seen an English person break a queue.
 Orderly queues are one of the things that I admire about the English.

 At the Cherwell boathouse, I sat on a rough bench facing the river and stared into the green waters.
 It was a fifteen-minute walk from my college room, a very pleasant walk through a treelined path with the boughs overhead making a wide canopy through which the sunlight fell in cool green beams on the ground.
 It reminded me of one of my favourite places in literature, the world between worlds in The Chronicles of Narnia, which, as we all know, is one of the most beautiful metaphors for a library.